alexedwards/stack/README.md

 http.Handle("/", stack.New(middlewareOne, middlewareTwo).Then(stack.Handler(fs)))
 ```

-Similarly the `stack.HandlerFunc` adapter is provided so a function with the signature `func(http.ResponseWriter, *http.Request)` can be used in `Then`.
+Similarly any function with the signature `func(http.ResponseWriter, *http.Request)` can be used via the `stack.HandlerFunc()` adapter.
 For example the function:

 ```go
 func foo(w http.ResponseWriter, r *http.Request) {